IBM-Bluemix-Docs/cloud-object-storage-infrastructure/objects.md

 ### Upload a part

-A `PUT` request issued to an object with query parameters `partNumber` and `uploadId` will upload one part of an object.
+A `PUT` request issued to an object with query parameters `partNumber` and `uploadId` uploads one part of an object.
 The parts may be uploaded serially or in parallel, but must be numbered in order.

 **Syntax**